For five and a half years, I worked at one of the most prestigious law firms in the world.

 But, if I were faced with a similar choice now, I know that I’d rather eat dry beans every day and live at the YMCA than ever have to work a job like that again.

 Fancy food and nice wine do more harm than good.
-Nice things add little value.
+Most expensive stuff adds little value to your life.

 It’s what you do every day that matters.